Seti II: Wives and treasure

-Of the wives of Seti II, Twosret and Takhat seem certain.
-Twosret would rule as regent for Siptah and later as Pharaoh.
+Of the wives of Seti II, Tausert and Takhat seem certain.
+Tausert would rule as regent for Siptah and later as Pharaoh.
 Her name is recorded in Manetho's Epitome as a certain 'Thuoris' who is assigned a reign of 7 years.

 Takhat bears the title of King's Daughter which would make her the offspring of either Ramesses II or Merenptah.
 A list of princesses dated to Year 53 of Ramesses II names a Takhat who is not included in earlier lists.
 This would make her about the same age or younger than Seti II.
 The traditional view has been that the rivals were half-brothers, with Takhat as Queen to Merenptah and mother to Amenmesse while the mother of Seti II was Isetnofret II.

 Takhat is shown on several statues of Amenmesse and on one of these, she is called King's Daughter and King's Wife with the word 'wife' inscribed over 'Mother'.
 According to Aidan Dodson the title was recarved when Seti regained control and usurped the statue.
 This would seem to indicate that Takhat was married to Seti and that Amenmesse was Seti's son and usurped the throne from his own father.
 Dodson allows that there may have been two women named Takhat, but the treatment of the image of Takhat makes it unlikely.

 For many years, a certain Tiaa was also accepted as a wife of Seti II and mother of Siptah.
 This was based on a number of funerary objects found in the tomb of Siptah bearing the name of Tiaa as King's Wife and King's Mother.
 However, it now seems that these items washed into Siptah's tomb from the nearby tomb, KV32, as the result of an accidental breakthrough.
 KV32 is the tomb of the wife of Thutmose IV, Tiaa.

 In January 1908, the Egyptologist Edward R. Ayrton, in an excavation conducted for Theodore M. Davis, discovered a small burial in tomb KV56 which Davis referred to as 'The Gold Tomb' in his publication of the discovery in the Valley of the Kings; it proved to contain a small cache of jewelry that featured the name of Seti II.
 A set of "earrings, finger-rings, bracelets, a series of necklace ornaments and amulets, a pair of silver 'gloves' and a tiny silver sandal" were found within this tomb.